hekmatullah-sajid/nyc-taxi-postgres-dbt-data-engineering-project/README.md

 ![DBT Lineage Graph](./img/Lineage_Graph.JPG)

 ## Conclusion
-This project demonstrates the end-to-end process of ingesting, transforming, and visualizing NYC taxi trip data using various tools and technologies.
-By leveraging Python, shell scripts, DBT, and Metabase, meaningful insights can be derived from raw data, facilitating informed decision-making and analysis in the domain of data engineering and analytics.
+This project demonstrates the end-to-end process of ingesting, transforming, and visualizing NYC taxi trip data using PostgreSQL, DBT, and Metabase.
+By leveraging these tools, meaningful insights can be derived from raw data, facilitating informed decision-making and analysis in the domain of data engineering and analytics.

 **Note:** This project is part of the Data Engineering Zoomcamp.